 Epinephrine and norepinephrine are neurotransmitters.
-They deliver signals between nerve cells, and hormones.
-They feature in medications for cardiovascular problems.
-Low levels can contribute to depression, anxiety, and other health issues.
+They deliver signals between nerve cells and hormones.
+They also feature in medications for cardiovascular problems.

 Epinephrine and norepinephrine have similar chemical structures.
 However, they produce different effects on the body.
 Both play a role in the regulation of the sympathetic nervous system, which is responsible for the body’s “fight or flight” response.

 Another name for epinephrine is adrenaline, and some refer to norepinephrine as noradrenaline.

 In this article, we discuss the similarities and differences between epinephrine and norepinephrine, along with their functions and medical uses.
 We also outline the health effects of having too much or too little of either compound in the body.

 Both epinephrine and norepinephrine are chemical messengers.
 They function as hormones, as well as neurotransmitters.

 As hormones, epinephrine and norepinephrine travel through the bloodstream, along with other hormones that the endocrine and reproductive organs make.
 They tell organs and tissues to work in different ways.

 Neurotransmitters have a similar function.
 However, they only occur in nerve cells and travel across synapses, which are junctions where two nerve fibers meet.
 Nerves cells produce neurotransmitters in response to electrical impulses.

 The adrenal medulla is the inner portion of the adrenal gland.
 It regulates and secretes both epinephrine and norepinephrine in response to stress and other imbalances in the body, such as low blood pressure.